 5. Khan Market

-6 pm – For the evening, head again to Khan Market, a cozy area with boutique stores a supermarket and a great choice of good and different restaurants.
+For the evening, we suggest you head again to Khan Market, a cozy area with boutique stores a supermarket and a great choice of good and different restaurants.
 For dinner try Parsi food at SodaBottleOpenerWala, delicious Iranian/Indian food at affordable prices.

 Address: SodaBottleOpenerWala, 73B, Khan Market, Rabindra Nagar, New Delhi, Delhi 110003.